Antiferromagnetic Hysteresis above the Spin Flop Field

-To summarize, we report the observation of the hysteresis loops in the angular dependence of magnetoresistance of a thin film of CoO with adjacent Pt.
+To summarize, we report the observation of the hysteresis loops in the angular dependence of magnetoresistance of a thin film of CoO with adjacent Pt layer.
 The hysteretic behavior is unexpectedly present above the spin-flop field and persists up to the highest tested magnetic fields ($30\,\text{T}$).
 It can be interpreted by the dependence of the magnetic anisotropy on the external magnetic field.
 The unquenched orbital angular momentum is a likely reason for the observed effects.
 These findings highlight the role of the anisotropy variations induced by the magnetic field and the role of the unquenched orbital momentum in the physics of antiferromagnets and their potential applications.
 The anisotropy dependence on the magnetic field may modify the expected equilibrium spin state of antiferromagnets in electrical experiments that strongly rely on the generation of the effective magnetic field.

-We would like to thank Rembert Duine, Reinoud Lavrijsen, Marta Gryglas-Borysiewicz and Tomasz Dietl for helpful discussions.
+We would like to thank Rembert Duine, Reinoud Lavrijsen, Michał Baj and Tomasz Dietl for helpful discussions.
 We acknowledge Pim Lueb for VSM-SQUID measurements.
 We acknowledge support from HFML-RU, member of the European Magnetic Field Laboratory (EMFL).
 Sample fabrication was performed using NanoLabNL facilities.
 The research was funded by the Dutch Research Council (NWO) under Grant 680-91-113.
 O.G. acknowledges support from the Alexander von Humboldt Foundation, the ERC Synergy Grant SC2 (No. 610115), and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - TRR 173 – 268565370 (project B12).
+This research was funded in part by National Science Centre, Poland 2021/40/C/ST3/00168.
+For the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.